Time to Spike? Understanding the Representational Power of Spiking Neural Networks in Discrete Time: Proofs

 \subsection{Proofs of Section \ref{sec:linear_regions}}

 In this section, we present a detailed proof of Theorem \ref{theorem:num_regions}, which states a tight upper bound on the number of regions created by discrete-time LIF-SNNs.
+The process is organized as follows.

 We start by introducing in Subsection \ref{subsec:spatial_separation} the basic notions of \emph{hyperplane arrangements} and \emph{general position} as well as analyzing a special case of hyperplane arrangements, where the arrangement is a collection of families of parallel hyperplanes.
 In particular, we introduce an upper bound on the number of regions created in this case and prove that the bound is attained in order of magnitude if the hyperplane arrangements satisfy a certain refined general position condition.

 Next, in Subsection \ref{subsec:temporal_separation}, we consider the mapping from the input to the first hidden layer (or equivalently a shallow SNN) and show that each neuron in the first hidden layer corresponds to a number of parallel hyperplanes in the input space which scales exponentially in the number of time steps $T$.
 This allows us to apply the previous result and characterize an upper bound for the maximal number of regions created by a shallow discrete-time LIF-SNN.
 To see the tightness of this bound, one has to show the existence of a shallow discrete-time LIF-SNN that realizes the mentioned general position condition, which is discussed in Subsection \ref{subsec:existence_general_position}.